irineltudor/PA-labs/Lab6/README.md

 Compulsory exercise done.
-Optional exercise done without shape recognition.
+Optional exercise done with only some circle recognition(without line).